comspace-dev/Chassis/README.md

 ## Requirements

 - Of course you need a way to compile [Sass](http://sass-lang.com)
-- You should import Pilot before all other Sass files
+- You should import Chassis before all other Sass files

 ## Constants